energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 This document is separated into individual files based on the individual chapters.
 Click the links between the chapters to move.

-The [**first section "Common Terms"**](02-FOSS-Terms-Intro-Common-Terms.md) a high-level intuition and **definition of important technical terms** in a least technical explanation.
+The [**first section "Common Terms"**](02-FOSS-Terms-Intro-Common-Terms.md) provides a high-level intuition and **definition of important technical terms** in a least technical explanation.
-These terms are **required to understand and act upon the later sections**.

 The **[second section "3 Modes of Open Source"](03-FOSS-Terms-Intro-3modes-of-FOSS.md)** defines the most **common modes of Engagement** seen in Open Source.
-It provides definition and intuition about open source domain specific terms.
+It provides definitions for and intuition about open source domain-specific terms.
-These terms are **required to understand and act upon the later sections**.

-The [**third section "FOSS licenses"**](04-FOSS-Terms-Intro-FOSS-licenses.md) defines **common use and expectations towards "Open Source licenses" and what areas they govern and which not**.
+The [**third section "FOSS licenses"**](04-FOSS-Terms-Intro-FOSS-licenses.md) defines **common use and expectations when using "Open Source licenses" and which areas they govern and which they don't**.
-It also briefly discusses common aspects that are not covered by "FOSS licenses" but are regarded belonging to "FOSS governance".
+It also briefly discusses some common aspects that are not covered by "FOSS licenses" but related to "FOSS governance".

+**FOSS licenses** represent legally enforceable foundations such as liability limitations and strict, technical conditions for legal use.
+**FOSS governance** contains, among other aspects, the "social contract" parts around e.g. what is likely to be accepted, how a way from user to write rights and 'having a say on the future', etc. works.
 It builds upon the previously defined terms.

-The [**fourth section "Responsibilities and Expectations"**](05-FOSS-Terms-Intro-responsibilities-and-expectations.md) builds upon the previous sections to **define actionable items** and suggests possible priorization to enable the **creation of "canned decisions" (i.e. FOSS policy) to be re-used by management, domain experts and software engineers**.
+The [**fourth section "Responsibilities and Expectations"**](05-FOSS-Terms-Intro-responsibilities-and-expectations.md) builds upon the previous sections to **define actionable items**.
+The section suggests an initial priorization, which can help enable the **creation of "canned decisions" (i.e. FOSS policy) to be re-used by management, domain experts and software engineers**.
 It also sets expectations what to expect from Open Source in the narrower sense and what not.

 The [**fifth section addresses**](06-FOSS-Terms-Intro-public-sector-specialties.md) - as much as they're known - possible **specialties arising from the public sector and TSO environment**.